We're sorry, but OSHAcademy doesn't work properly without JavaScript enabled. Please turn on JavaScript or install a browser that supports Javascript.

 Knowledge Check Choose the best answer for the question.

 4-6.
-Which of the following is NOT a valid criterion to establish the justification for disciplinary action?
+What is a valid criterion to establish the justification for disciplinary action?